 This study was a 'Phase 3' study.
 This means that the combination of atezolizumab plus paclitaxel had been tested in a smaller number of people with TNBC before this study.
-In this study, a larger number of people with locally advanced or metastatic TNBC were given either atezolizumab plus paclitaxel (the new treatment added to an existing treatment for TNBC) or a placebo plus paclitaxel (the only existing treatment for TNBC).
+In this study, a larger number of people with locally advanced or metastatic TNBC were given either atezolizumab plus paclitaxel (the new treatment added to an existing treatment for TNBC) or a placebo plus paclitaxel.
 The study was done to find out if the new treatment worked to lengthen the amount of time it took for people's cancer to get worse and how long they lived.
-This study was also done to look at the side effects of atezolizumab plus paclitaxel.
+This study was also done to look at the side effects of atezolizumab plus paclitaxel, and the effect of the new treatment on people's quality of life.
 It can then be decided whether the treatment can be approved for doctors to prescribe.